arorashu/matrix-multiplication-benchmarks/shubham-arora-mat-mul-final.md

 By: Shubham Arora

 ---

+# Problem Formulation

+ - Matrices are used everywhere.
+ - Efficient matrix operations have been studied for quite some time
+ - I compare ways of matrix multiplications, and validate the theoretical results

+---
 # Algorithms Compared

 - Naive
 - Strassens' algorithm

+Note: For simplicity, I consider only dense square matrices
 <!-- - Coppersmith–Winograd algorithm
 - Standard c++ implementations
   - tensorflow::ops::MatMul